HarshithaMegharaj/Classification-of-Music-Genre/README.md

 # Classification of Music Genre

-This project proposes a framework for music genre classification using the GTZAN dataset and ensemble machine learning models.
-It enables applications like personalized music recommendations and computational musicology.
+This project develops a robust framework for music genre classification by combining advanced signal processing techniques with ensemble machine learning methods.
+Using the GTZAN dataset (1,000 tracks across 10 genres), the study extracts features like spectrogram statistics, MFCCs, spectral contrast, and chroma features to capture rhythmic, harmonic, and timbral attributes.
+The final ensemble model, built from multiple machine learning algorithms, achieves high accuracy and robustness, validated through statistical tests and performance metrics.
+This research supports applications in music recommendation systems, music therapy, and computational musicology

 ---